Common surface features of Mars: Linear Ridge Networks

+Close view of ridge networks, as seen by HiRISE under HiWish program Notice that the ridges appear in a lower level, but not in the top unit that forms a mound.
+That means that the time when the ridges were made was before the upper layer.

 Close view of ridge networks, as seen by HiRISE under HiWish program Since some ridges are at the bottom of the depression, the ridges may be from a lower layer.

 Wide view of network of ridges, as seen by HiRISE under HiWish program Portions of this image are enlarged in following images.
 Location is the Casius quadrangle.

 Close view of network of ridges, as seen by HiRISE under HiWish program This is an enlargement of a previous image.

 Close view of network of ridges, as seen by HiRISE under HiWish program This is an enlargement of a previous image.
 Box shows the size of a football field.

-Close view of network of ridges, as seen by HiRISE under HiWish program This is an enlargement of a previous image.

-Close view of ridges, as seen by HiRISE under HiWish program This is an enlargement of a previous image.
-A small mesa in the image displays layers.

-Close, color view of network of ridges, as seen by HiRISE under HiWish program This is an enlargement of a previous image.